junowoz/junowoz/README.md

-### 🌐 Welcome!
+### 🌐
-Software Developer based in Brazil with one year of experience in Front-End development, and well-versed in agile methodologies, design thinking, and team leadership.
-I have built business solutions websites, e-commerce platforms, MVPs for the insurance industry, and various side projects using React and Next.
+Software Engineer based in Brazil with two years of experience in Full-Stack and Mobile development, and well-versed in agile methodologies, design thinking, and team leadership.
+I have built business solutions websites, e-commerce platforms, MVPs for the insurance industry, and various side projects.

 <a alt="Portfolio" href="https://junowoz.github.io/portfolio/">
   <img src="https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white">